nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

+   1. Run java -jar hireme.jar in a terminal. <br>
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by running java -jar hireme.jar in a terminal.<br>
        Expected: The most recent window size and location is retained.

 <br></br>